 Redevelopment means the creation of new units, uses or lots on previously developed land in existing communities, including brownfield sites.
+Redevelopment includes infill, accessory apartments, and rooming houses.

 Regional Floodline means the line delineating the area subject to flooding under a regional storm event as defined by the appropriate Conservation Authority.